About Us

 Vue Lumière is the film distribution division of Vue, Europe’s leading cinema operator.

-We shine a light on independent, international films on the big screen.
+Independent, international films on the big screen.

 Vue has 1951 screens across 222 sites in eight main territories: UK & Ireland, Italy, Germany, Poland & Lithuania, Denmark and The Netherlands.

 Joining the line-up is hybrid-documentary Broken English about Marianne Faithfull and featuring Tilda Swinton and George MacKay, from directors Iain Forsyth and Jane Pollard (20,000 Days on Earth), and the producers of the upcoming Oasis tour documentary.
+World Premiere at the Venice Film Festival, UK Premiere at the BFI London Film Festival and North American at Sundance.

 We connect our film releases across brands and events, including Letters Live with The Thing with Feathers.